 Cate broke the women’s 100 metres freestyle world record by 0.3 seconds, a substantial differential over the distance.
 The time was impressive considering being so close to the first woman under 50 seconds.
 For Leigh it was how she swam that was even more impressive.

 Take a look at the footage and then read Leigh’s summary of the critical elements of her sprint freestyle race below the video.
 As a member of Swim Coach Advantage you will have access to videos were Leigh talks about the critical elements in freestyle and the other three competitive strokes.
-He also looks at the difference in technique between sprint freestyle and distance freestyle swimmers.
+He also looks at the difference in technique between freestyle sprint and distance freestyle swimmers.

-The Critical Elements of Sprint Freestyle
+The Critical Elements

 - low head position creating spinal alignment.
 This results in a very straight body moving through the water.